Pastel Ground can be used as a toothy, gritty ground for many different media, including:

 Mix up only as much as is needed for one day"s work, as the solids will settle rapidly and be extremely difficult to mix back into suspension.

-For best surface adhesion, apply GOLDEN Acrylic Ground for Pastels over GOLDEN Gesso.
+For best surface adhesion, apply GOLDEN Pastel Ground over GOLDEN Gesso.
 It may also be applied over other GOLDEN acrylic mediums, gels, and paints for multi-media work.

 Note: When used in conjunction with oil-based media, prepare support (canvas, linen, masonite, etc.) with GAC 100 to block the oil from penetrating into the support, which can weaken or rot natural fibers.
 See GAC Specialty Acrylic Polymer Medium Information Sheet.

-Like GOLDEN Matte Medium, Acrylic Ground for Pastels can be used as a transparent gesso.
+Like GOLDEN Matte Medium, Pastel Ground can be used as a transparent gesso.
 Both can be applied directly to substrates.
 The "toothy" quality helps media to adhere, yet allows the underlying layers to remain visible.

 Note: both products dry with a whitish translucency, and multiple applications respectively increase visibility.
 Test all applications prior to use.

-The textural quality of Acrylic Ground for Pastels is similar to other GOLDEN Gels including the Pumice Gels.
+The textural quality of Pastel Ground is similar to other GOLDEN Gels including the Pumice Gels.
 The grit size lies somewhere between GOLDEN Fine and Coarse Pumice Gels.

-Acrylic Ground for Pastels can be blended with GOLDEN Acrylic Paints to achieve colored grounds.
-However, add minimal amounts of color since all additions of paint to Acrylic Ground will decrease the tooth.
+Pastel Ground can be blended with GOLDEN Acrylic Paints to achieve colored grounds.
+However, add minimal amounts of color since all additions of paint to Ground will decrease the tooth.

 GOLDEN High Flow Acrylics and Fluid Acrylics blend easily into the ground without thickening the product.
 High Load Acrylics have the highest pigment load and therefore provide the most color in the least amount of paint.